aberm/austuff/README.md

-# austuff
+# Austuff

-mod 5 project using rails api, react, redux
+Mod 5 project using rails api, react, redux

 See /structure/ for schematics and wireframes